Air Force Falcons: Rifle

+Tennis

+The men's program was established in the 1950s, shortly after the Academy's founding in 1954, and has since competed at the NCAA Division I level, primarily as a member of the Mountain West Conference.
+The women's program was introduced in 1977.

 Wrestling

 The Falcon wrestling team began competition in 1957 and currently competes in the Big 12 Conference (the Mountain West doesn't sponsor wrestling).
 In 1991 AF wrestling won the WAC championship, the first ever by any USAFA sports team.
 From 2006 to 2015, the Falcons had been a member of the Western Wrestling Conference (WWC), but the conference chose to disband after the 2014–15 school year when all of its members accepted an offer of single-sport membership in the Big 12.
 Home wrestling events are held at either the Cadet East Gym or at Clune Arena.
-The team is currently coached by former Olympian Joel Sharratt in his eighth season, and former national champion for the University of Iowa, under the tutelage of legendary coach Dan Gable.
+The team's current head coach is Sam Barber, who first took on the position for the 2014–15 season having spent five years as assistant coach and recruiting coordinator.
+He is assisted by Joe Johnston, Chris Heilman, and Elroy Perkin; the latter of whom joined the Falcons staff ahead of the 2024–25 season from Big 12 Conference rival the California Baptist Lancers.